 If you’re excited about conserving energy, cutting your water heating costs, and taking constant back-to-back showers, it might be just the occasion to switch to a tankless water heater in Kansas City.
 Yet, tankless heating isn’t always the right solution for every space.
 Consider the variations between tank and tankless models to help you figure out which kind is a fit for your home.

 Comparing Tank vs. Tankless Water Heaters

-Upfront vs. Continuing Costs
+Upfront vs. Ongoing Costs

-High Flow Rate vs. Unlimited Hot Water
+High Flow Rate vs. Limitless Hot Water

 How do you like your hot water?
 If you want the ability to shower, finish a load of wash, and run the dishwasher simultaneously, you require the high flow rate of a tank water heater.
 Conversely, if you are focused on a hot shower each and every morning, even when you get the last shower, you want the endless hot water capabilities of a tankless choice.
 Looking to improve your water heater?
 Have additional questions?
 Neal Harris Service Experts is here to help you understand advantages and disadvantages of tank vs. tankless water heaters.
 No matter what you select, we’ll ensure the installation process is easy.
 Reach out at 816-787-0500 or contact us online to schedule water heater services with our staff today.